 On the subject: How to delete all information about yourself on the Internet

-Cookies are small pieces of text with information about your preferences that sites use a browser to store on your computer.
-For your convenience, first of all: a news site can “remember” the selected font size and favorite categories, an online store - save products from your basket (to restore them if you lose contact), a social network - write a special session code in cookies so that you I didn’t have to constantly enter a name and password.
+Cookies are small pieces of text with information about your preferences, which are stored on your computer by websites through your browser.
+For your convenience, first of all: a news site can “remember” the selected font size and favorite categories, an online store can save products from your basket (to restore them if you lose connection), a social network can write a special session code in cookies so that you you didn't have to constantly enter your username and password.

 As usual, problems appeared along with convenience: cookies make it easy to track the activity of Internet users.
 Although browsers do not allow sites to read other people's cookies (say, Facebook.com does not have access to settings saved by Amazon.com and vice versa), there are many tricks.

-If the code for a single web analytics system (for example, from Google) or the like button (from Facebook) or the code for a large advertising network is installed on different sites, then the owners of all these systems will be able to save and read their cookies from different sites, thereby tracking your actions on the Internet.
-You go to the fishing rod sales site, where the advertising system is installed, and she already read her cookie: “Oh, it’s the same user with the number 123456 who has looked!
-It seems that he is interested in fishing, we should now show him more of such advertising. ”
+If different sites have a code for a unified web analytics system (for example, from Google) or a like button (from Facebook), or a code of a large advertising network, then the owners of all these systems will be able to save and read their cookies from different sites, thereby tracking your online activities.
+You go to a fishing rod sale site where an advertising system is installed, and she has already read her cookie: “Oh, this is a user with number 123456 stopping by!
+It looks like he is interested in fishing, he should now show more such advertising. "